strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

     oc create -f examples/kafka/kafka-ephemeral.yaml

-### Local build with push to Minishift Docker registry

-When developing locally you might want to push the docker images to the docker repository running in your local OpenShift (minishift) cluster.
-This can be quicker than pushing to Docker Hub and works even without a network connection.

-Assuming your OpenShift login is `developer` (a user with the `cluster-admin` role) and the project is `myproject`, you can push the images to OpenShift's Docker repo using the steps below:

-1. Make sure your cluster is running,

-        oc cluster up

-   By default, you should be logged in as `developer` (you can check this with `oc whoami`)

-2. Get the *internal* OpenShift docker registry address by running the command below:

-        oc get services -n default

-   `172.30.1.1:5000` is the typical default IP and port of the Docker registry running in the cluster, however the command above may return a different value.

-3. Log in to the Docker repo running in the local cluster:

-        docker login -u developer -p $(oc whoami -t) 172.30.1.1:5000

-   Note that we are using the `developer` OpenShift user and the token for the current (`developer`) login as the password.

-4. Now run the `docker_push` target to push the development images to that Docker repo.
-If you need to build/rebuild the Docker images as well, then run the `all` target instead:

-        DOCKER_REGISTRY=172.30.1.1:5000 DOCKER_ORG=$(oc project -q) make docker_push

-5. To use the built images in a deployment, update the `install/cluster-operator/060-Deployment-strimzi-cluster-operator.yml` to obtain the images from the registry at `172.30.1.1:5000`, rather than from Docker Registry:

-    ```
-    sed -Ei -e 's#(image|value): quay.io/strimzi/([a-z0-9-]+):latest#\1: 172.30.1.1:5000/myproject/\2:latest#' \
-            -e "s#(image|value): quay.io/strimzi/([a-zA-Z0-9-]+:[0-9.]+)#\1: 172.30.1.1:5000/myproject/\2#" \
-            -e 's#([0-9.]+)=quay.io/strimzi/([a-zA-Z0-9-]+:[a-zA-Z0-9.-]+-kafka-[0-9.]+)#\1=172.30.1.1:5000/myproject/\2#' \
-            install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml
-    ```

-    This updates `060-Deployment-strimzi-cluster-operator.yaml`, replacing all the image references (in `image` and `value` properties) with ones with the same name from `172.30.1.1:5000/myproject`.

-6. Then you can deploy the Cluster Operator by running:

-    oc create -f install/cluster-operator

-7. Finally, you can deploy the cluster custom resource by running:

-    oc create -f examples/kafka/kafka-ephemeral.yaml

-### Local build on Minishift or Minikube
+### Local build on Minikube

-If you do not want to have the docker daemon running on your local development machine, you can build the container images in your minishift or minikube VM by setting your docker host to the address of the VM's daemon:
+If you do not want to have the docker daemon running on your local development machine, you can build the container images in your Minikube VM by setting your docker host to the address of the VM's daemon:

-    eval $(minishift docker-env)

-or

     eval $(minikube docker-env)

 The images will then be built and stored in the cluster VM's local image store and then pushed to your configured Docker registry.